 Children Heard and Seen support children, young people and their families who are impacted by parental imprisonment.
 It is estimated that 312,000 children each year have a parent in prison, although there is no database of who these children are and whether they are receiving support.
 As the prison population continues to rise, so does the number of children impacted.
-Children Heard and Seen over the past six years have worked alongside over 200 families and nearly 500 children and young people.
+Children Heard and Seen over the past eight years have worked alongside over 435 families and over 850 children and young people.
 We strive to support their needs, listen to their concerns, and have their views heard and reflected in policy.

 Children Heard and Seen is a charity which provides support and interventions for children with a parent in prison.
 The charity was set up in 2014, with a focus on reducing intergenerational offending, and mitigating the impacts of parental imprisonment for children and young people.
 Whilst we are primarily based in Oxfordshire, the introduction of online support during the pandemic means that we are now able to accept referrals to support families across the country.

 In 2019 we won the Queen’s Award for Voluntary Service.
 This is the highest award given to volunteer groups across the UK to recognise the exceptional service within their communities.
 In 2020, we were also awarded the Outstanding Regional/Local Organisation Award by the Criminal Justice Alliance for our work in supporting families throughout the pandemic.
 In 2022, we were awarded the Positive Impact Award by the Violent Crime Prevention Board, and the Directors Special Award at the Kids Count Inspiration Awards in Westminster.
 In June 2023, we were awarded the Stephen Lloyd Award for our work with the Thames Valley Police on Operation Paramount.